emrspecialistsamer/aws-lake-formation-workshop/website/content/70-additional-labs/701-glue-to-lakeformation-migration/7014-Migrate Permissions to LakeFormation.md

 <ol start="1">
 <h4>Step 6: Give Users a New IAM Policy for Future Data Lake Access</h4>
 Grant users access to additional databases or tables in the future by adding policy <strong>GlueFullReadAccess</strong> with each user.
-It will look like
+It will look somewhat like the image below:
 <img src="/images/gluemigration030.png" style="margin:15px 0px; border:1px solid black" />

 </ol>